Cap Standalone

 -H "Content-Type: application/json" \

--d '{ "secret": "<key_secret>", "response": "<captcha_token>" }'The response should look like this:
+-d '{ "secret": "<key_secret>", "response": "<captcha_token>" }'A successful response will return:

 {